vimworldinc/nufinetes-link/README.md

     <Web3ReactProvider
       //1. pass an array of connectors to Web3ReactProvider connectors={connectors}
-      //2. or pass a connetor as a connectorOverride to the provider
+      //2. or pass a connetor as a connectorOverride to the provider, this makes the provider ignore the connectors above and always return connectorOverride as the priority connector
       // connectorOverride={[nufinetes, nufinetesHooks]}
       lookupENS={false}
     >